-Accelerated Certification for Educators (ACE)
+Accelerated Certification for Educators (ACE) Program

-LSC-O offers a high-quality teacher certification program that addresses the needs of individuals interested in a non-traditional route to the teaching profession.
-The Accelerated Certification for Educators (ACE) Program at Lamar State College-Orange prepares individuals who hold bachelors' degrees for teacher certification by the state of Texas.
+LSC-O offers a high-quality teacher certification program that addresses the needs of individuals interested in a nontraditional route to the teaching profession.
+The Accelerated Certification for Educators (ACE) Program at LSC-O prepares individuals who hold bachelors' degrees for teacher certification by the state of Texas.

-This continuing education unit (CEU) program based on contact hours, not credit hours, is approved by the Texas Board of Educator Certification.

-As one of the best resources for workforce development, LSC-O provides this teacher training for baccalaureate degreed individuals presently in business/industry seeking career changes, teachers who currently do not have permanent certifications, teachers who need content area specialty and teacher candidates who have not had success passing the ExCET/TExES.
-For more information contact the program director.
+This continuing education unit (CEU) teacher training program is based on contact hours, not credit hours, and is approved by the Texas Board of Educator Certification.
+The program is for baccalaureate degreed individuals presently in business/industry seeking career changes, teachers who currently do not have permanent certifications, and teachers who need content area specialty.
+For more information contact the Education Division at (409) 882-3053.